enkidevs/curriculum/web/html/html-images/image-types.md

 Although we have only presented four image types, there are [many more](https://en.wikipedia.org/wiki/Image_file_formats#Major_graphic_file_formats) from which you can choose, with each type being suited for a different application.

-**Note: All image formats are animatable by CSS**
+> 💡 All image formats are animatable by CSS**

 ---

 ## Practice

-Match the image format with the most accurate description.
+Match the image category with the most accurate description.

 ??? = best for photographs and other information-dense images.
 ??? = best for Logos, icons, and simple image patterns.